Anupama-sjsu/Data-Mining-Assignment-3/README.md

 - Access Patterns — Number of queries, batch or not, and whether we should update the index.

+_Product Quantization With Inverted File Pros_
+		The only method with sub-linear space, great compression ratio (log(k) bits per vector.
+		We can tune the parameters to change the accuracy/speed tradeoff.
+		We can tune the parameters to change the space/accuracy tradeoff.
+		Support batch queries.
+P_roduct Quantization With Inverted File Cons_
+		The exact nearest neighbor might be across the boundary to one of the neighboring cells.
+		Cant incrementally add points to it.
+		The exact nearest neighbor might be across the boundary to one of the neighboring cells.

 _LSH Pros_
 Data characteristics such as data distribution are not needed to generate these random hash functions.